bruno-gelb/pep9999/README.rst

     MAX_WEIGHT = 7.5 kg       #  7500

-| TODO: more examples measurement abbreviations
+| TODO: more real world examples
 | TODO: how this will work within string formatting